Table of Contents

 “You were the seal of perfection, full of wisdom and perfect in beauty.
 You were in Eden, the garden of God; every precious stone was your covering…You were the anointed cherub who covers; I established you; you were on the holy mountain of God… You were perfect in your ways from the day you were created, till iniquity was found in you…“Your heart was lifted up because of your beauty; you corrupted your wisdom for the sake of your splendor; I cast you to the ground’ ” (Ezekiel 28:12-19).

 Without a doubt these verses transcends the king of Tyre in its application.
 Therefore, we can conclude that Ezekiel was allowed to see the invisible yet powerful being whom the king of Tyre served.
-This passage describes how perfect and beautiful this evil angel was.
+This passage describes how perfect and beautiful this evil angel was before his fall.
 This is significant in that it explains that God did not create evil, He created beauty and perfection.

 The Fallen Angel